samienr/zola-website/content/blog/soundhax/index.md

 Anyways, here's how it works.

 ## 1. Crafting the malicious File
 The exploit begins with the construction of a M4A file containing a specially crafted Unicode title that's intentionally oversized.
-Nedwil used a Python script to do this:
+Nedwill used a Python script to do this:
 ```python
 # Start with some text for the song title: "3 nedwill 2016"
 title = "<\x003\x00 \x00n\x00e\x00d\x00w\x00i\x00l\x00l\x00"